hansetag/iceberg-catalog/README.md

 ### OpenID Connect

-If you want to limit access to the API, set `ICEBERG_REST__OPENID_PROVIDER_URI` to the URI of your OpenID Connect Provider.
+If you want to limit ac
+cess to the API, set `ICEBERG_REST__OPENID_PROVIDER_URI` to the URI of your OpenID Connect Provider.
 The catalog will then verify access tokens against this provider.
 The provider must have the `.well-known/openid-configuration` endpoint under `${ICEBERG_REST__OPENID_PROVIDER_URI}/.well-known/openid-configuration` and the openid-configuration needs to have the `jwks_uri` and `issuer` defined.

 If `ICEBERG_REST__OPENID_PROVIDER_URI` is set, every request needs have an authorization header, e.g.
 ```sh